TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ### Notification Service Extension Setting

-* Add the extension's [Project Settings] (./push-ios/#project-settings) in the same way as the app's project settings.
+* Add the extension's [Project Settings](./push-ios/#project-settings) in the same way as the app's project settings.
 * `The extension for iOS is installed along with the app, but they do not share a container because it is on a separate sandbox environment which is separate from the app.'

 ### Notification Service Extension Setting Example